Neyla Pekarek: Musical theatre

 Pekarek wrote the "folk opera" Rattlesnake about Katherine McHale Slaughterback, popularly called "Rattlesnake Kate," who was a renowned snake hunter of Colorado.
 She created a studio album of the songs from Rattlesnake.
-Rattlesnake was released on January 18, 2019 via S-Curve Records.
+Rattlesnake was released on January 18, 2019, via S-Curve Records.

 In February 2022, the musical play adaptation of Rattlesnake, Rattlesnake Kate premiered in Denver.
 In July, it was honored with eight Henry Awards.
 The Henrys are named for producer Henry Lowenstein and recognize achievements by the Colorado Theatre Guild's member companies.
 At the 16th annual awards show, the Denver Center for the Performing Arts received 47 nominations, including 16 for Rattlesnake Kate.
 Rattlesnake Kate won the awards for Outstanding Musical (tie), Direction of a Musical, Actor in a Musical (Tier 1), Actress in a Musical (Tier 1), Supporting Actor in a Musical (Tier 1), Supporting Actress in a Musical (Tier 1) (Pekarek), Choreography, and Outstanding New Play or Musical.

 In May 2022, Pekarek was the speaker at the University of Northern Colorado's commencement ceremonies.
-Pekarek enjoys singing barbershop music competitively as a member of Sweet Adelines International, seeing plays, and conducting musical training workshops with Colorado schoolchildren.
+Pekarek enjoys seeing plays, conducting musical training workshops with Colorado schoolchildren, and singing barbershop music competitively as a member of Sweet Adelines International.
+In November 2024 she became a Sweet Adelines 'Queen of Harmony' as tenor of the 2025 International Quartet Champions, Clever Girl.